APPLY NOW for $28

 TERMS & CONDITIONS

-By registering above, you understand that you are entering your photography or illustration portfolio into consideration for a review session on location in Montana.
+By registering above, you understand that you are entering your photography portfolio into consideration for an all-inclusive, luxury photo excursion to Penobscot Bay in Maine.
 The registration fee of $2,250 covers lectures, meals, and accommodations at Chico Hot Springs Resort, but you are responsible for your travel to and from the seminar.

 The Collective Quarterly will review all portfolios and offer invitations based on merit.
-The Collective Quarterly will provide three meals per day on Tuesday, Wednesday, and Thursday.
+Sunday (8/27) and Friday (9/1) are considered arrival and departure days.
+The Collective Quarterly will provide three meals per day Monday through Thursday.

 The $28 application fee is non-refundable but will count toward your total payment if selected.
-The tuition fee for the workshop is $2,250.
-If selected, a 50% deposit of $1,097 is due on by January 22, with the remaining $1,125 due on February 15.
+The tuition fee for the workshop is $3,650.
+If selected, a 50% deposit of $1,825 is due by July 24, with the remaining $1,797 due on August 7.
+Factor an additional $2,000 if bringing a guest.

 All fees are non-refundable.
 However, in the unlikely event that The Collective Quarterly cancels or reschedules the Event, The Collective Quarterly will make a reasonable effort to notify you and, if necessary, reimburse the full registration fee.
 The Collective Quarterly is not responsible for reimbursing travel expenses if the Event is canceled.